 Public company takeovers

-From 1 January 2021 the UK domestic takeover regime will separate from the European takeover regime.
+From 1 January 2021 the UK domestic takeover regime separates from the European takeover regime.

 The Panel on Takeovers and Mergers (the Panel) is the UK’s supervisory authority for takeovers involving UK public companies.

 Amendments to the Takeover Code (the Code) will come into effect including: